 I’m from Haarlem, the Netherlands.
 My mother is from Friesland, and my father was born in Amsterdam.
 Very distinct cultures and I can see both of them in my personality.

 They take me out of my comfort zone and make me work through confusion.
 This is something that intrigues me.
 It makes me think and opens for questioning many things I take for granted.
-Confusion is fertile ground.

 The first thing we had to figure out was, what do you mean by curriculum?
 Our ideas were very different.
 Another question was, who’s in the room and why.
 At some point, I said what a pity that students weren’t involved.

-I have worked across the world, but I don’t like traveling as such and I’m not an academic tourist.
+I don’t like traveling as such and I’m not an academic tourist.
 In academia, there is a cosmopolitan bubble of people who are always traveling; never at their home institutions; always having the same conversations about airports and jetlag.

-I think, at the time, I was also ready to make a difference, which is something you can only do when you stay in one place with your feet on the ground.
+At that time, I was also ready to make a difference, which is something you can only do when you stay in one place with your feet on the ground.

-We founded Amsterdam University College on the values of excellence and diversity in a global city; people nowadays have to compete, but they also have to live and work with people who are not like them.
+We founded Amsterdam University College (AUC) on the values of excellence and diversity in a global city; people nowadays have to compete, but they also have to live and work with people who are not like them.

 Between the lines, what we were saying was that AUC, a liberal arts college, was not going to be a white, middle-class institution in an otherwise half-black city.

 Elite colleges are often very middle-class and very white, but the world is a diverse place.
 It cannot be run by white elites.

-The world needs people who can connect with people of different backgrounds.
+The world needs people who connect with people of different backgrounds.
 These groups often live next door to each other, but they don’t know each other.

 When you say this to people, everyone says, ah, but of course!
 And yet, there is a lot of pushback.

 They were way ahead of some of the academics and the founding universities.
 The big, multinational corporates already have diversity programs and they get it.
 After all, markets and workforce are international.

 They’re still getting there; recent protests, again especially at University of Amsterdam, have moved this along, but these conversations are still very relevant and subject to lively debate.

 The so-called winners of globalisation, they have a way of finding each other.
 People that are on the other side of globalisation, children of immigrants who were brought to a western country as cheap labour, for example, it takes effort to bring them in.

 We bring over the kids who are already in college to work with the kids who are still at school.
 We engage with their teachers; allow them to learn about who we are and what we do.
 We help them find ways to support their students on the way to university.

 We had students who lived around the corner, who were from less well-off or less cosmopolitan backgrounds, who were intimidated by the cosmopolitan cliques (which were partially Dutch or from international schools), and became severely homesick.

 Anticipating all this, we designed a course to help make these issues and problems explicit.
 We wanted to give people a language and a framework to be able to talk about what they were observing and experiencing.
 None of this is easy.
 It takes a lot of time to make sense out of it.

-At the same time, we wanted to help students see themselves with a different set of eyes; take them out of their comfort zone to consider the different types of people that live next door.
+We wanted to help students see themselves with a different set of eyes; take them out of their comfort zone to consider the different types of people that live next door.